About Aspen Living

 A Salt Lake County provider, built for the families it actually serves.

-We started Aspen Living because the providers we knew were doing too many things in too many places.
+We started Aspen Living because the options available were too institutional, too clinical, or too far away.
 We wanted depth, not reach.
-A short list of homes, in one county, with a staff who stay long enough to know the people they work with.
+A short list of homes, in one county, where adults can live with dignity on a real street.

 Ordinary homes.
 Honest support.
 Quiet neighborhoods.

-Aspen Living runs single-family homes in Salt Lake County for adults with developmental and intellectual disabilities.
+Aspen Living runs shared housing in Salt Lake County for adults who need affordable community living.
 We are not a campus.
 We are not an institution.
 The homes are houses on residential streets, with neighbors and mail and a lawn.

-We exist because the systems that surround a person with a disability tend to drift toward the institutional over time.
+We exist because the systems that surround people who need housing support tend to drift toward the institutional over time.
 A schedule becomes a regimen.
 A house becomes a facility.
-Staff become titles.
 The drift is small at every step and total over years.
-We try to push back, every day, in small ways: where staff sit at dinner, who picks the music, who gets to keep the dog.
+We try to push back by keeping things simple: real houses on real streets, where residents live like adults.

 What we do differently.